Argan Oil: A Moroccan Must For Hair Loss!

 • Vitamin E = good for hair growth

-• Argan oil = packed with both = gooooood for hair growth! 😉
+• Argan oil = packed with both = GREAT for hair growth!

 I like the results of that study.
-But plenty of other oils contain tocotrienols and Vitamin E, you might say.
-What makes argan so special?
+But plenty of other oils contain tocotrienols and Vitamin E, too.
+So what makes argan so special?

 1. Moisturizes Better Than Conditioner

-Argan oil works so well as a conditioner because it contains oleic acid and linoleic fatty acid – something that’s proven to improve “combing force”, to reduce split ends and breakage.
+Argan oil contains oleic acid and linoleic fatty acid – something that’s proven to improve “combing force”, to reduce split ends and breakage.

 2. Contains Antioxidants